runeh/tirbi/README.md

 # tirbi

-Tirbi is a remote cache server that is compatible with [turborepo](https://turborepo.org).
+Tirbi is a remote cache implementation that is compatible with [turborepo](https://turborepo.org).
 It supports storing cached assets on the file system, in memory, or in Google Cloud Storage bucket.

+Tirbi can be used either as a stand-alone command line application, or as a fastify plugin.

 ## Getting started